 It is very common for photographers to share a little preview on social media or a few images on a blog post.
 It’s a great way to get a glimpse of what the gallery is looking like, but will it take 4 weeks for the whole gallery to be ready?
 Three months?
 TELL ME!

 Another thing, life gets busy!
 Depending on how long it takes for the photographer to edit, you might be on your honeymoon or moving into a new home when they deliver your gallery.
-You might not be able to download them right away, so asking how long you have to download is something you shouldn't forget!
+You might not be able to download them right away, so asking how long you have to download them is something you shouldn’t forget!

-Some photographers offer what we call color correct.
-It includes making it brighter, darker, cropping, etc. Don't be afraid to ask them to explain it to you.
+Some photographers offer what we call a color correction.
+It includes making it brighter, darker, cropping, etc. Don’t be afraid to ask them to explain it to you.
 Some photographers go into more details for a fee.
 Maybe in a family photo, everyone looks great except for little Kevin who closed his eyes or made a funny face.
 While others might refer you to someone who can make those edits at a cost.